 - age

 - disability

-- ethnicity (including race, colour and nationality)
+- ethnicity

 - gender

 - religion, belief

-- sexual orientation (including civil partnership status)
+- sexual orientation (including civil partnership status).

 In addition to the statutory duties imposed by the Equality Act, the University is also guided by the principles set out in a number of Government-led reviews of Higher Education, and in particular the Report of the Admissions to Higher Education Steering Group, chaired by Professor Steven Schwartz ('the Schwartz Review'), published in September 2004.
-Although the Schwartz Review focused on admissions to undergraduate programmes, the principles of fair admissions which it established apply equally to postgraduate admissions and our policy is therefore guided by the principles articulated within it.
 The Schwartz Review is available online at: https://dera.ioe.ac.uk/5284/1/finalreport.pdf